FirstEast/1e-Disco/README.md

 To view the simulations, enter the directory with the main Python script, then open `interface/index.html` in your browser.
 This will establish a websocket connection to the simulation device running on your computer.

-Running Code on the Device Controllers
+Running Code on the Controllers
 ======================================
 This section will be completed later.